mGarciaNieto/FSJS_Project-10/README.md

 ## Project Overview

-In my final project, I've used React to create a client for my existing school database REST API (which I had created in a previous project).
+In this final project, I've used React to create a client for my existing school database REST API (which I had created in a previous project).
 This full stack application provides a way for users to administer a school database containing information about courses: users could interact with the database by retrieving a list of courses, viewing details for a specific course, as well as creating, updating, and deleting courses in the database.

 Additionally, my project required users to create an account and sign in to make changes to the database.
 Implementing these features pushed my React skills to new heights.